apache/fluo-website/tour/exercise-1.md

       }
     } // this will close loaderExecutor and wait for all load transactions to complete

-    //This line is not needed in this step of the excercise.
+    //This line is not needed in this step of the exercise.
 However the next step will need this
     //line.
     mini.waitForObservers();